nasa-gibs/worldview-options-eosdis/brand/pages/new.md

 ## Updates

 * Image download
-    * Imagery with user-modified palettes can now be downloaded.
     * Image artifacts no longer appear in base layers for GeoTIFF or PNG files.
     * A time parameter is now embedded into downloaded KMZ files to allow playback of images over time in Google Earth.
     * Base layers that are completely obscured by other base layers are no longer visible.
 * The "data not available" message is no longer incorrectly shown when crossing certain month boundaries.
 * The permalink format has been updated.
 Old permalinks are still supported.
 * Missing color legends for certain layers have been added.
 * User feedback is now submitted through an online form rather than direct email.
-* Various bugfixes and user interface updates
+* Various bugfixes and user interface updates.

 ---